jsalt-coml/babytrain_multilabel/README.md

 qsub validate.sh KCHI
 ```

-where the second parameter can be chosen in {KCHI, CHI, FEM, MAL, speech} depending on whether you want to evaluate
+where the second parameter can be chosen in {KCHI, CHI, FEM, MAL, SPEECH} depending on whether you want to evaluate
 the model on a specific class, or as a speech activity detection model.

 ## References